jeverley/dscpclassify/README.md

 ### Dynamic classification
 Connections that do not match a pre-specified rule will be dynamically classified by the service via two mechanisms:

-* Multi-threaded client port detection for detecting P2P traffic
+* Multi-connection client port detection for detecting P2P traffic
   * These connections are classified as Low Effort (LE) by default and therefore prioritised below Best Effort traffic when using the layer-cake qdisc.
-* Multi-connection service detection for identifying high-throughput downloads from services such as Steam/Windows Update
+* Multi-threaded service detection for identifying high-throughput downloads from services such as Steam/Windows Update
-  * These connections are classified as High-Throughput (AF13) by default and therefore prioritised amongst Best Effort traffic when using the layer-cake qdisc.
+  * These connections are classified as High-Throughput (AF13) by default and therefore prioritised amongst Best Effort traffic when using the layer-cake diffserv3/4 qdiscs.

 ### External classification
 The service will respect DSCP classification stored by an external service in a connection's conntrack bits, this could include services such as netifyd.